Peter Meiszner

-Peter Meiszner is a Canadian politician and journalist who was elected to Vancouver City Council in the 2022 Vancouver municipal election.
+Peter Meiszner is a Canadian politician and journalist who has served on the Vancouver City Council since 2022.
 He is a member of ABC Vancouver.

 Early life and career

 Originally from Nanaimo, British Columbia, Meiszner moved to Vancouver in 2002 after facing difficulty with his family when he came out as gay.
 He studied broadcast journalism at the British Columbia Institute of Technology, and worked as a television journalist for Global BC before leaving to join the University of British Columbia as a senior digital strategist and communications manager.

 Prior to his election, Meiszner was also the publisher of urbanYVR, a website focused on housing and urban development issues in the Lower Mainland.
 During this time, he served as vice-chair of the Gastown Historic Area Planning Committee.

 Vancouver municipal politics

-Upon assuming office as a Vancouver City Councillor, he was appointed as an alternate representative to the Metro Vancouver Regional District board and as a member of the Housing and Electoral Area ‘A’ committees.
-Meiszner also serves on the board of the Vancouver Public Library, Vancouver Civic Theatres and EasyPark.
+Meiszner was elected to Vancouver City Council in the 2022 municipal election.
+Upon assuming office, he was appointed as an alternate representative to the Metro Vancouver Regional District board and as a member of the Housing and Electoral Area ‘A’ committees.
+He has also served on the boards of the Vancouver Public Library, Vancouver Civic Theatres and EasyPark.

-As a Yaletown resident, Meiszner expressed repeated concerns over the presence of the Thomus Donaghy Overdose Prevention Site (OPS) in that neighbourhood, which replaced a mobile overdose prevention unit across the street at Emery Barnes Park.
-In April 2023, Meiszner called for the OPS to be shut down, but said he would not support a closure without an assured new location.
-In June 2023, however, Meiszner and the City of Vancouver announced that the Yaletown OPS would close with no immediate relocation plans.
+Meiszner expressed concerns over the presence of the Thomus Donaghy Overdose Prevention Site (OPS) in Yaletown, which replaced a mobile overdose prevention unit across the street at Emery Barnes Park.
+In April 2023, he called for the OPS to be shut down, but said he would not support closure without an assured new location.
+In June 2023, however, the City of Vancouver announced that the Yaletown OPS would close with no immediate relocation plans.

-Meiszner was involved in a joint effort between the ABC-led city council and park board to turn non-recirculating decorative water fountains on again, after they had previously been disabled due to concerns about water waste.
+In 2023, Meiszner was involved in a joint effort between the ABC-led city council and park board to turn non-recirculating decorative water fountains on again, after they had previously been disabled due to concerns about water waste.
 On approval of the initiative, city staff were directed to turn the fountains off if Metro Vancouver moved to Stage 2 water restrictions.

-Councillor Peter Meiszner has proposed installing a permanent "Vancouver" sign in the city to celebrate its identity and showcase its beauty.
-He believes it would be a symbol of civic pride, especially with major events like FIFA in 2026, the Invictus Games, the Juno Awards, and the Grey Cup approaching.
-The proposal aims to engage the community for input on design and location while addressing concerns about weather durability and cultural sensitivity.
-The motion will be discussed further by the Council.
+In February 2024, Meiszner put forward a motion to install a permanent "Vancouver" sign in the city, intended to replace a temporary installation near Canada Place.
+He stated that the sign would align with the city's tourism goals, particularly during events such as the 2026 FIFA World Cup, the 2025 Invictus Games, and the 2024 Grey Cup.
+In May 2025, council voted 10–1 to install the permanent sign, committing up to $350,000 in funding for installation and maintenance, with Destination Vancouver and the Vancouver Hotel Destination Association each contributing $200,000.